How to enable reversion after migrating MySQL from on-premise to AWS environment

 When I set up replication with on-premise as the master, I used a self-signed certificate.

-If Aurora is the master, you cannot use a self-signed certificate; you must use the certificate bundle provided by AWS.
+If Aurora is the master, you cannot use a self-signed certificate, so you must use the certificate bundle provided by AWS.

 Conclusion